Information about the European Health Insurance Card (EHIC) and Travel Aware initiative

 Advice from the Foreign, Commonwealth and development Office (FCDO) is available to help you prepare for travelling abroad.
 Spending some time reviewing and planning your trip by looking at the information on the Travel Aware page can help you stay safe and healthy while you're away.

 The Brexit transition period ends on the 31 December 2020 and after this date the situation will depend on whether a reciprocal health agreement has been agreed with each country you are visiting.
 An EHIC or another reciprocal health agreement entitles you to reduced cost or free state healthcare in the countries you visit.

-For the time being, when travelling to Europe, you should continue to travel with a valid EHIC and follow any other requirements to receive the reciprocal health care.
-However, not all medical costs are covered by these health agreements, so your travel insurance will cover you for all other medical expenses outside of that, including bringing you home if you are too unwell to complete your trip.
+However, not all medical costs are covered by these health agreements, so your travel insurance will cover you for all other medical expenses outside of that, including bringing you home if you're not well enough to complete your trip.

 Hiring a car abroad

 If your driving licence was issued in England, Scotland or Wales, DVLA regulation requires drivers to get a 'check code' before hiring a car abroad.

 These links to other sites will also give you useful information that can help you with your travel plans:

 Helpful hints around travel and holiday bookings for those with pre-existing medical conditions.

 Foreign, Commonwealth and Development Office (FCDO)